marriagav/taskchamp-docs/README.md

 > Taskchamp is only compatible with Taskwarrior 3.0.0 or later.

-> To become a tester tap on the TestFlight link here: https://testflight.apple.com/join/K4wrKrzg

 ## Setup with Taskwarrior

 > Taskchamp uses iCloud Drive to sync tasks between your computer and your phone.
 This is described on the Taskwarrior docs [here](https://man.archlinux.org/man/extra/task/task-sync.5.en#ALTERNATIVE:_FILE_SHARING_SERVICES).